SamaritanOC/multi-claw/README.md

 # MultiClaw

-A multi-instance OpenClaw desktop app for administrators managing more than one OpenClaw installation.

-MultiClaw lets you open multiple independent OpenClaw Mission Control sessions side by side — each in its own window, each with its own persistent login.
-No browser tabs, no juggling credentials.
+MultiClaw is a desktop app that lets you run multiple OpenClaw Mission Control sessions at once, each in its own window.

+Open a new window for each OpenClaw installation you manage.
+Each window is independent, with its own login, its own session, arranged however you want on your desktop

 ## How it works

-Each window is a fully independent OpenClaw session.
-Open as many windows as you need, log each one into a different OpenClaw installation, and arrange them however you want on your desktop.
-MultiClaw Window 1          MultiClaw Window 2
-└── OpenClaw Instance A     └── OpenClaw Instance B └── Tailscale gateway       └── Tailscale gateway
-└── Agents, models          └── Agents, models
-memory, sessions            memory, sessions
+* Open MultiClaw — the OpenClaw Mission Control login screen appears automatically
+* Enter your gateway URL and token to connect to your first installation
+* Right-click anywhere in the window and select "New Window"
+* Log into a second OpenClaw installation in the new window
+* Repeat for as many installations as you manage
+* Arrange and resize the windows however you want — your sessions persist between launches

 ## Requirements